RedK0d/CLICKABLE-FC3/README.md

  # INSTALLATION

-1.Unzip the contents of the archive in your "Saved Games\DCS\Mods\tech" directory.
+* __Step 1:__ Unzip the contents of the archive in your "Saved Games\DCS\Mods\tech" directory.

+* __Step 2:__ Launch the game.
+'* You can manage the activation of the module in the options.'
+'* Lalt+C to click.'
-2.Launch the game.
-You can manage the activation of the module in the options.
-Lalt+C to click Please report any issues in the dedicated section on Discord or Github.
+'* Please report any issues in the dedicated section on Discord or Github.'

-Concerning the F-15C it is a little more complex:
+## Concerning the F-15C it is a little more complex:

 * __Step 1:__ Download and Install Open Mod Manager Available [here](https://github.com/sedenion/OpenModMan/releases)
 * __Step 2:__ Open the Redk0d Clickable F-15C.omc file contained in CLICKABLE-FC3(version)\DATA\Open Mod Manager